How does the Points System work, and how can you maximise your chances?

-New Zealand is a popular choice for migrants from all over the world and there is always more Expression of Interests, EOIs, in the pool than the number of EOIs that are selected.
+New Zealand is a popular choice for migrants from all over the world, and there are always more Expressions of Interest EOIs) in the pool than the number selected.

 Every two weeks Immigration New Zealand selects as many Expressions of Interest from the pool of applicants as potentially needed to reach the goal number of required skilled migrants and adjusts the number of selected EOIs accordingly.
 The number of points required can change from one fortnight to the next, depending on the quality of EOIs in the pool.

 A practical example: As a result of the Selection that took place on 4 March 2020, 724 EOIs were selected, but 642 EOIs were still left in the pool.

 From our experience, it is most likely that those applicants, whose EOIs were not selected, do not have a job offer yet and have little or no chance to be selected in subsequent Selections.

 Your chances of being selected depend on the following three variables: